-ATLANTA — The 11th Circuit U.S. Court of Appeals on Dec.
-7 affirmed a federal court’s dismissal of a Florida Indian tribe’s latest bid to avoid paying the state’s utility tax, agreeing that the tribe’s action is barred by previous rulings under the doctrine of claim preclusion (Seminole Tribe of Florida v.
-Leon Biegalski, No. 18-12094, 11th Cir., 2018 U.S. App.
-LEXIS 34518).
+ATLANTA — The 11th Circuit U.S. Court of Appeals on Feb.
+20 declined to rehear its affirmance of dismissal of a Florida Indian tribe’s attempt to avoid paying the state’s utility tax based on claim preclusion (Seminole Tribe of Florida v.
+Leon Biegalski, No. 18-12094, 11th Cir., 2019 U.S. App.
+LEXIS 4967).

-WASHINGTON, D.C. — Five Native American tribes on Nov.
-30 filed a joint brief in a District of Columbia federal court contending that it should allow multiple parties to file amicus curiae briefs in consolidated lawsuits brought by the Hopi Tribe and environmental groups against the Trump administration for the president’s decision to reduce the size of two national monuments, which the plaintiffs say was done to open the land for hydraulic fracturing activities (Grand Staircase Escalante Partners, et al. v.
+WASHINGTON, D.C. — San Juan County, Utah, which is an intervenor in the consolidated litigation brought by Native American tribes against the Trump administration regarding its decision to reduce the size of two national monuments, on Jan.
+29 filed a brief in U.S. District Court for the District of Columbia contending that the court should approve the county’s proposed briefing schedule (Grand Staircase Escalante Partners, et al. v.
 Donald J. Trump, et al., No. 17-2591, The Wilderness Society, et al. v.
 Donald J. Trump, et al., No. 17-2587, D. D.C., Hopi Tribe, et al. v.
 Donald Trump, et al., No. 17-2590, D. D.C. [consolidated]).